TSV 1860 Munich: Reserve team

-The TSV 1860 München second team, (previously, until 2005, the TSV 1860 München Amateure), have been historically quite successful at the Bavarian level.
+The TSV 1860 Munich second team, (previously, until 2005, the TSV 1860 Munich Amateure), have been historically quite successful at the Bavarian level.

 The second team struggled during the club's years outside professional football, but rose through the ranks again after the club's revival in the early 1990s and returned to the Bayernliga in 1996, winning the title in its first season there and promotion to the third-tier Regionalliga Süd.
 The team was relegated to the Bayernliga in 2001, and returned to the Regionalliga Süd in 2004.
-TSV 1860 München II missed out on 3.
+TSV 1860 Munich II missed out on 3.
 Liga qualification in the 2007–08 season, and again in the 2012–13 season when it won the newly formed Regionalliga Bayern but lost to SV Elversberg in the promotion round.
 Because the first team was relegated to Regionalliga Bayern for the 2017–18 season, the reserve team was relegated to the fifth-tier Bayernliga Süd.

 The club is the only one in Bavaria to have won the Bayernliga with its first and second team.

 Ground

 Originally, 1860 Munich played their home matches in the Stadion an der Grünwalderstraße (commonly known as Sechzgerstadion, which means "60er Stadium").
 They shared this venue, built in 1911, with city rivals Bayern Munich between 1925 and 1972.
 Both clubs then moved to the new Olympiastadion built for the 1972 Olympic Games.
 1860 Munich moved back to the old ground several times from 1972 on, with the years between 1982 and 1995 being the longest period.
-In the 2004/05 season 1860 again played at Sechzger as the Allianz Arena was being readied.
+In the 2004–05 season, 1860 again played at Sechzger, as the Allianz Arena was being readied.

 From 2005 to 2017, 1860 Munich played their home matches in the Allianz Arena, which they shared—and until 2006 co-owned—with Bayern Munich.
 The arena's usual peach lighting was changed to 1860's blue when the team played.
 The club's inaugural game at the Allianz Arena was a friendly played against 1.
 FC Nürnberg on 30 May 2005.
 On 28 April 2006, 1860 sold its 50% share to Bayern Munich to help resolve a serious financial crisis that saw 1860 facing bankruptcy.
 On 12 July 2017, Bayern Munich terminated 1860 Munich's rental agreement for Allianz Arena.
 The club returned to their old stadium, the Grünwalder Stadion.